LeMonSma/read-me-generator/README.md

 ## Description:
     This app will Create you a professional read me!
 ## Installation:
-    undefined
+    Please download the app and run node index
  ## Usage:
     undefined
 ## License:
-    'This project is licensed under undefined: undefined
+    N/a
 ## Contributing:
     Cory Burris
 ## Tests:
-    n/a

 ## Questions:
     https://github.com/LeMonSma/read-me-generator.git
     Please reach out to me at burrisc24@gmail.com with any additional questions, comments, or concerns!